-Lactic acidosis is a medical condition characterised by the buildup of lactate (especially L-lactate) in the body.
+Lactic acidosis is a medical condition characterised by the build-up of lactate (especially L-lactate) in the body.
 This leads to a formation of an excessively low pH in the bloodstream.
-That can cause nausea, vomiting, Kussmaul breathing, which is laboured and deep breathing (read this linked-to page, this can't be good for scuba divers!).
+That can cause nausea, vomiting, Kussmaul breathing, which is laboured and deep breathing (read this page as it surely can’t be good for scuba divers!).

 Lactic acidosis can also lead to generalised weakness too.

-In summary, I wouldn't say this description lends itself well to the sport of scuba diving, which after all is classed as a dangerous sport and activity.
+In summary, I wouldn’t say this description of lactic acidosis would be good for the sport of scuba diving.
+This is after all classed as a dangerous sport and activity.